isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 copy-editor.
 But technical editors are fallible, and can nevertheless miss some details.
 The compiler, however, is superhuman in its level of nitpicking pedantry.
-By virtue of being a literate program, this book is capable of being typeset only when all of the code actually works The book simply will not compile if any of the Agda code presented in it doesn't typecheck, or if any of its tests fail.
+By virtue of being a literate program, this book is capable of being typeset only when all of the code actually works.
+The book simply will not compile if any of the Agda code presented in it doesn't typecheck, or if any of its tests fail.